Small Astronomy Satellite 3

-The spacecraft was 3-axis stabilized with a momentum wheel that was used to establish stability about the nominal rotation, or z-axis.
-The orientation of the z-axis could be altered over a period of hours using magnetic torque coils that interacted with the Earth's magnetic field.
-Solar panels charged batteries during the daylight portion of each orbit, so that SAS 3 had essentially no expendables to limit its lifetime beyond the life of the tape recorders, batteries, and orbital drag.
-The spacecraft typically operated in a rotating mode, spinning at one revolution per 95-min orbit, so that the LEDs, tube and slat collimator experiments, which looked out along the y-axis, could view and scan the sky almost continuously.
-The rotation could also be stopped, allowing extended (up to 30 min) pointed observations of selected sources by the y-axis instruments.
+The spacecraft was 3-axis stabilized with a momentum wheel that was used to establish stability about the nominal rotation, or Z-axis.
+The orientation of the Z-axis could be altered over a period of hours using magnetic torque coils that interacted with the Earth's magnetic field.
+Solar panels charged batteries during the daylight portion of each orbit so that SAS 3 had essentially no expendables to limit its lifetime beyond the life of the tape recorders, batteries, and orbital drag.
+The spacecraft typically operated in a rotating mode, spinning at one revolution per 95-minute orbit, so that the LEDs, tube and slat collimator experiments, which looked out along the Y-axis, could view and scan the sky almost continuously.
+The rotation could also be stopped, allowing extended (up to 30 minutes) pointed observations of selected sources by the Y-axis instruments.
 Data were recorded on board by magnetic tape recorders, and played back during station passes every orbit.

-SAS 3 was commanded from the NASA Goddard Space Flight Center (GSFC) in Greenbelt MD, but data were transmitted by modem to MIT for scientific analysis, where scientific and technical staff were on-duty 24 hours a day.
-The data from each orbit were subjected to quick-look scientific analysis at MIT before the next orbital station pass, so the science operational plan could be altered by telephoned instruction from MIT to GSFC in order to study targets in near real-time.
+SAS 3 was commanded from the NASA Goddard Space Flight Center (GSFC) in Greenbelt, Maryland, but data was transmitted by modem to MIT for scientific analysis, where scientific and technical staff were on duty 24 hours a day.
+The data from each orbit were subjected to quick-look scientific analysis at MIT before the next orbital station passed, so the science operational plan could be altered by telephoned instruction from MIT to GSFC in order to study targets in near real-time.

 Launch

-The spacecraft was launched from the San Marco platform off the coast of Kenya, Africa, into a near-circular, equatorial orbit.
-This spacecraft contained four instruments: the Extragalactic Experiment, the Galactic Monitor Experiment, the Scorpio Monitor Experiment, and the Galactic Absorption Experiment.
+The spacecraft was launched from the San Marco platform off the coast of Kenya, Africa, into a near-circular, near-equatorial orbit.
+This spacecraft contained four instruments: the Extragalactic Experiment, the Galactic Monitor Experiment, the Scorpio Monitor Experiment and the Galactic Absorption Experiment.
 In the orbital configuration, the spacecraft was 145.2 cm high and the tip-to-tip dimension was 470.3 cm.
 Four solar paddles were used in conjunction with a 12-cell nickel–cadmium battery to provide power over the entire orbit.
 The spacecraft was stabilized along the Z-axis and rotated at about 0.1°/seconds.
-Changes to the spin-axis orientation were by ground command, either delayed or in real time.
+Changes to the spin-axis orientation were by ground command, either delayed or in real-time.
 The spacecraft could be made to move back and forth ± 2.5° across a selected source along the X-axis at 0.01°/seconds.
 The experiments looked along the Z-axis of the spacecraft, perpendicular to it, and at an angle.